sagemath/trac_to_gh/Issue 3755.md

 # Issue 3755: [with patch; needs review] finance -- improve implementation of hurst exponent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3755

 Original creator: was